Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Dinner is a bag salad and Royce's *ropa vieja* (old rope), with &ldquo;that's not rice&rdquo; rice.
 Royce continues to make sure we eat well.

-As we were pitching the tent, green beetles&mddash;the same hue as the rain fly&mdash; landed on the tent.
+As we were pitching the tent, green beetles&mdash;the same hue as the rain fly&mdash; landed on the tent.
 They had perfect camouflage, just in the wrong place.
 We both got a kick out of that.